skirienkopanea/diet/README.md

 * Implement intake calculator.
 * Make a GUI.
 * Replace csv files for a database (preferably a free third party database).
+    * Use proper IDs instead of names as ID.
 * Implement linear optimizations (perhaps in Python?).